atharva-404/Lead-Management-System---MERN-Stack/README.md

 1. Admin logs in and gets a JWT token
 2. Admin adds up to 5 agents
-3. Upload a CSV/XLSX file with leads
+3. Upload a CSV file with leads
 4. Leads are distributed equally among agents and saved in MongoDB
 5. Dashboard displays agents and their assigned leads